 For the curious, and for anyone who might be interested in serving as a school governor, here is some idea of the scale of commitment.
 The Full Governing Body meets six times a year, once each term, usually for about two hours from 6:30pm to 8:30pm.
 From time to time there may need to be extra meetings.

 Some Governors serve on both of the two main committees, and all serve on at least one.
 There are individual responsibilities which will require liaison with the school such as premises, library, SEN, and Health & Safety.
 All governors also try to fit in one half day per year visiting the school to observe an aspect of the school, on which they report to the Headteacher.
 Governors are encouraged to attend “high days and holidays” at school, such as the Christmas Fair and Summer Fete and school services held at St. Michael’s Church.
-From September 2014 each Governor, will become a ‘friend’ of a year group.
-This will give us all a chance to become more personally involved in the school from the perspective of a class.

 Though we wouldn’t pretend that there isn’t a good deal of commitment as a governor, working for the common good of Cumnor School can be very rewarding voluntary service.
 Governor training is provided by the county and the diocese.
 New blood on the governing body is always welcome and the constitution tends to ensure that there is change.
 There are other ways to volunteer of course: the Cumnor School Parent Teacher Association is another huge support to the school and provides opportunities for parents to help in so many ways.
 Other parents and grandparents may help with initiatives such as reading.
 However, we are always on the lookout as vacancies emerge, for those who can add specific skills to our School Governing Body to ensure breadth of vision and expertise.